CartoDB/carto-api-client/README.md

 ### Spatial filter

-To filter the widget source by a geospatial column, including the map viewport, pass a `spatialFilter` parameter (GeoJSON Polygon or MultiPolygon geometry) to any widget data fetching function.
+To filter the widget source to a spatial region, pass a `spatialFilter` parameter (GeoJSON Polygon or MultiPolygon geometry) to any data fetching function.

 ```javascript
 // → {name: string; value: number}[]